Aeronautics whizz inspiring young women to reach for the stars

 The book's eponymous character is a young girl who constructs inventions from odds and ends, but is afraid to let anyone see them.

-"Engineers have an image problem and Rosie breaks the mould of what kids think an engineer looks like and behaves," said inKIND NZ's Kelly Broad.
+"Engineers have an image problem and Rosie breaks the mould of what kids think an engineer looks like and behaves," said inKIND NZ's founder Megan Darby.

 The campaign also aimed to capture more women engineering role models in the media, as research has shown children who are inspired by other's stories are more likely to do what they see, she said.

-Ultimately, Broad expected there would be no quick fix to making engineering a more diverse space, given the complexity of the issues, and the cultural and institutional change that needed to happen.
+Ultimately, Darby expected there would be no quick fix to making engineering a more diverse space, given the complexity of the issues, and the cultural and institutional change that needed to happen.

 Keeping diversity in engineering would also be a challenge, with a nearly third of female engineering professionals leaving within the first decade.